kurrapavani/DistributedComputing_MobileApp/README.md

   * Replace `<namespace>` with your IBM Cloud Container Registry namespace
   * Replace `<binding-ocrlangtranslator>` with the secret name from the bound Language Translator service
-  * Replace `<binding-ocrnlu>` with the secret name from the bound Natural Language Understanding service

 * Run the configuration script.